 What if Machine Learning could predict when, and how badly, we have to pee?

 The Pee-ometer is a proposed device that predicts when a person has to pee, both as an object of utility and critique.
 While we are not necessarily advocating that there should be pee-ometers, the possibility of such a device, and working on a brief tied to an intimate and taboo topic such that of human bodily waste, simultaneously reveals and exasperates social tensions, relational frictions and interactional loops with smart technology.
-And by extending the technical practice of training into the design space it asks, what or who is being training?
+And by extending the technical practice of training into the design space it asks, what or who is being trained?

 This project is ongoing as a part of the Implicit Interaction project at KTH Royal Institute of Technology.